 Picture wall showcasing his daughters, Diane and Sharon.

-Inside Walt’s office seats a reconditioned knabe grand piano.
-The piano was purchased and customized by then then supervising designer, Kem Weber in 1940.
+Inside Walt’s office seats a reconditioned Knabe grand piano.
+The piano was purchased and customized by then supervising designer, Kem Weber in 1940.
 Years later, Disney songwriter Richard Sherman would play Walt’s favorite song “Feed the Birds“, from Mary Poppins on the piano.

-To the left of Walt’s desk was a book shelf with myriad of books, from The African Hayride to the The Story of Mount Washington.
+To the left of Walt’s desk was a bookshelf with a myriad of books, from The African Hayride to The Story of Mount Washington.

 Walt Disney’s Working Office

-Walt usually gets into the office everyday at 8:30 am, this is where he held day-to-day meetings with artist, marketing , merchandising, producers, directors, etc. His last meeting usually wraps up at about 4:30 pm then he moves on to reading and editing script till about 7pm.
+Walt usually gets into the office every day at 8:30 am, this is where he held day-to-day meetings with the artist, marketing, merchandising, producers, directors, etc. His last meeting usually wraps up at about 4:30 pm then he moves on to reading and editing script till about 7 pm.

 This is the same space where he did preparatory work for EPCOT.
 In that same office, you can see a map of Disneyland.
 Noted on the map were coming soon attractions – Walt Disney, It’s a Small World (1966) and New Tomorrowland (1967).

 Walking through the office of Walt Disney, I couldn’t help but be inspired.
-This is the space where he sat and worked on some of his award winning work.
-Speaking of awards, Walt had 960 awards and some of them were on displayed in his office.
-Exploring Walt space was definitely one of the highlight of this press trip.
+This is the space where he sat and worked on some of his award-winning work.
+Speaking of awards, Walt had 960 awards and some of them were on display in his office.
+Exploring Walt space was definitely one of the highlights of this press trip.